devery/hackathon_entries/README.md

 # DeveryJS

-DeveryJS is the JavaScript framework that allows applications to interact with these smart contracts without knowledge of Solidity or advanced knowledge of the workings of the blockchain.
+DeveryJS is the JavaScript framework that allows verification applications to interact with smart contracts without thorough knowledge of Solidity or advanced knowledge of the blockchain.